 - Season your soups, pastas, stews, curries etc. with chopped spruce tips.
 It is also a great way to enhance mineral absorption from grains and legumes.
 Recipe ideas: artichoke-bean stew, tortilla bowls.

-- Prepare a pesto with spruce tips, pine nuts, nutritional yeast, and oil.
+- Prepare a vegan oil-free pesto with spruce tips, pine nuts, basil, and nutritional yeast.

 - Should you require something fancier, try out sautéed mushrooms with spruce tips and chives.